Parents

 • Third, we can assure the providers they are utilizing are following NYS Child Care Regulations, by providing trainings, and grants and offering our assistance whenever needed.

-Contact CCR&R for any assistance, brochures, or agency resources.
+Contact CCRC for any assistance, brochures, or agency resources.

 409 East State St